EntySec/EntySec-Blog/_posts/2026-01-05-baking-shellcodes.md

 ## Step 6: The Cooling Phase (Extracting the Opcodes)

 When you compile assembly with `nasm` or `gcc`, the result is usually an **ELF (Executable and Linkable Format)** file.
-This file is bloated with "packaging"—metadata that tells the OS how to load it.
+This file is bloated with "packaging" — metadata that tells the OS how to load it.
 Your injection vector (like a buffer overflow) won't understand an ELF file; it only understands raw **Opcodes** (Operation Codes).

 * **The Fix:** You must perform a **Hex Extraction**.
 This is the process of scraping the "burnt edges" (headers) off your file to leave behind the pure, concentrated machine instructions.
 This hex string is your actual payload.